 - 3 cups cooked black beans drained and rinsed (or two 15-oz. cans)

-- 1/2 cup chopped fresh cilantro
+- 1/2 cup chopped fresh cilantro plus more for serving

 - sour cream, shredded cheese, avocado, hot sauce, limes, etc. optional (for serving)

-- Add quinoa (3/4 cup), cumin (1 teaspoon), cayenne pepper (1/4 teaspoon), and salt and pepper to taste; stir to coat.
+- Add rinsed quinoa (3/4 cup), cumin (1 teaspoon), cayenne pepper (1/4 teaspoon), 1/2 teaspoon kosher salt, and 1/4 teaspoon black pepper; stir to coat.

 - Add vegetable broth (1.5 cups), stir, and bring to a boil.

 - Turn heat to low and simmer covered for approximately 20 minutes, or until quinoa is cooked.